imixs/imixs-workflow/src/site/markdown/deployment/deployment_guide.md

 		<version>3.00</version>
 	</dependency>

-To check for the latest versions and download components provided by this project you can browse the  {{{http://search.maven.org/#browse}Maven repository}} and search for keyword 'imixs'.
+To check for the latest versions and download components provided by this project you can browse the [Maven repository](http://search.maven.org/#browse) and search for keyword 'imixs'.

 ##Building an Enterprise Archive (EAR)
 Deploying the Imixs-Workflow engine into a Enterprise Archive (EAR) differs in some details from the deployment  into a web application as explained before.
-An EAR splits the business logic (EJBs) and the users web frontend (WAR) into separate modules.
-This gives you more flexiblilty in designing enterprise applications.
+An EAR splits the business logic (EJBs) and the users web front-end (WAR) into separate modules.
+This gives you more flexibility in designing enterprise applications.
 Building an enterprise workflow application based on the Imixs-Workflow components you typical start with an enterprise archive (EAR).
 Basically the structure of an EAR looks typical like this:

 	  /
 	  +- META-INF/